 Section 2.
 Termination of Committee Appointments.

-Any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee; and the Board may appoint successors to those persons whose services have been terminated.
+With good cause shown by compelling evidence that the person has failed to perform his/her duties, any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee, and the Board may appoint a successor to the person whose services have been terminated.

 Article VI: Discipline